dinuxbg/helium_meteo/README.md

  - Create a custom board definition for Zephyr instead of inheriting stm32wl_devkit.
  - Add more documentation (e.g. how to setup Helium/LoRaWan keys).
  - Add battery voltage measurement to the Lora packet.
+ - Add driver for AHT20 sensor, so that firmware can run directly on [LoRa-STM32WL-DevKit](https://www.olimex.com/Products/IoT/LoRa/LoRa-STM32WL-DevKit/open-source-hardware), no custom wiring required.